barrientosvctor/abyss.nvim/README.md

 - All pull requests must go from your branch to `develop` branch.

+### Merging the pull request

+Your pull request should pass all code reviews (if there is) to merge it to `develop` .
+These code reviews are GitHub workflows.

 ### How should you write your commits?

 Refer to [release-please-action](https://github.com/googleapis/release-please-action?tab=readme-ov-file#how-should-i-write-my-commits) section.